 Graduates of the Bachelor of Arts degree in Liberal Studies program will be able to:

-- PLO 1: Demonstrate subject matter competency in major subject areas (Language Arts, Math, Science, Art, Physical Education, Human Development, History) and apply it in educational contexts.
+- PLO 1: Demonstrate subject matter competency in major subject areas (Language Arts, Math, Science, Art, Physical Education, Human Development, History) in educational contexts.

-- PLO 3: Analyze problems and assess information representing a variety of perspectives, and present solutions through skillful oral and written communication.
+- PLO 3: Analyze problems representing a variety of perspectives through skillful written communication.

 The Los Angeles Pacific University Core comprises the General Education requirements and the LAPU Distinctives.
-Students are encouraged to complete the Core before starting their major requirements.
-General Education requirements may met by transfer work.
+Students are encouraged to complete the Core before beginning their major requirements.
+General Education requirements may be met by transfer work.
 The LAPU Distinctives are required for all undergraduate degrees at LAPU.

 |General Education Requirements||25|